k1w33d/AITypo/README.md

 The GUI should appear, where you can start using the script to correct text.

 ## Usage Notes
--Ensure your OpenAI API key remains confidential; do not share the api_key.txt file with others.
+- Ensure your OpenAI API key remains confidential; do not share the api_key.txt file with others.
--If you encounter any issues with the GUI, such as multiple windows opening, ensure that no duplicate calls are made to initialize the interface.
+- If you encounter any issues with the GUI, such as multiple windows opening, ensure that no duplicate calls are made to initialize the interface.

 ## Troubleshooting
--If the GUI does not start, check that all required packages are installed and that Python is correctly added to your system's PATH.
+- If the GUI does not start, check that all required packages are installed and that Python is correctly added to your system's PATH.
--If you have problems with the OpenAI API, verify that your API key is valid and that you have not exceeded the usage limits.
+- If you have problems with the OpenAI API, verify that your API key is valid and that you have not exceeded the usage limits.

 ## Feedback and Support
 Since this script is shared personally with you, please reach out to me directly for support or feedback.
 Your input is greatly appreciated and will help improve the functionality of the script.